Design a Dream with Your Wedding Flowers

 Defining Important Roles

-Before we delve into the design, it is important to understand the different roles involved in planning your magical day.
-A full-service florist can provide your favorite wedding flowers and stage the entire venue with the help of a floral designer to create wedding centerpieces, arrangements at the altar, floral walls, hanging arrangements, bouquets and boutonnieres.
+Before we delve into the design, it is important to understand some important roles.
+A full-service florist can provide your favorite wedding flowers and stage the entire venue with the help of a floral designer to create wedding centerpieces, arrangements at the wedding arch, floral walls, hanging arrangements, bouquets and boutonnieres.
 A floral designer has a studio space for constructing centerpieces, baskets, candles and arbors.
 An event designer brings your entire vision to life with props, fabrics, linens, centerpieces, floral arrangements, lighting and furnishings.
-The wedding planner coordinates the talent and vendors that will work together to create your vision for your dream wedding.
 The planner is not the one performing the actual work, but the one that finds the right talent to create your vision on your budget.
-A day of event coordinator leads your wedding team and follows your wedding day timeline to make sure your wedding day flows flawlessly.
 Each member of this cohesive team will have a hand in your design and wedding flowers.

 Where Do We Begin?